vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/appeals.md

 permalink: /tag-mobile-sdks/0.9.8/android/appeals/
 ---

-An Appeal is a particular charity or even a specific cause or event that the user can donate to.
+An Appeal is a particular charity, cause or event that the user can donate to.
 Donations can be made on a once-off or recurring monthly basis.
 If the merchant (charity) and consumer are both eligible for a tax-reclaim scheme, such as Gift Aid in the UK, this can be offered through the app.

 To make a donation the user will interact with a PowaTag [trigger]({{site.baseurl}}/tag-mobile-sdks/0.9.8/android/triggers/) which is associated with the appeal and using the SDK you will obtain the  [workflow]({{site.baseurl}}/tag-mobile-sdks/0.9.8/android/workflows/).
 Then create a donation invoice using the `CampaignManager`, then make a [Payment]({{site.baseurl}}/tag-mobile-sdks/0.9.8/android/payments/) for the invoice.